ywdavi/Supervised-Learning-Projects-Showcase/README.md

 # Supervised Learning Projects Showcase

 This repository contains 10 small projects focused on various **supervised learning tasks**, spanning from traditional classifiers to advanced computer vision and transformer architectures.
+Some of these projects were done in collaboration with my university mates, showcasing teamwork and knowledge-sharing.
+The projects are implemented either in **MATLAB** or **Python Jupyter Notebooks**, depending on the task at hand.
 Each project tackles a unique challenge, ranging from statistical comparisons of machine learning algorithms to training deep learning models for object detection, image classification, and sequence analysis.

 Below is a brief summary of the objectives of each project: